 Common symptoms of malaria include fever and chills, nausea, vomiting, diarrhea, headaches, and dizziness.
 See a physician promptly!
 Delay in seeking medical care and in diagnosis increases the chances of complications.
 Per the CDC, "Malaria symptoms will occur at least 7 to 9 days after being bitten by an infected mosquito.
 Fever in the first week of travel in a malaria-risk area is unlikely to be malaria; however, you should see a doctor right away if you develop a fever during your trip.
-Malaria may cause anemia and jaundice.
+Malaria may cause anemia and iaundice.
 Malaria infections with Plasmodium falciparum, if not promptly treated, may cause kidney failure, coma, and death.
-Despite using the protective measures outlined above, travelers may still develop malaria up to a travelers may still develop malaria up to a year after returning from a malarious area.
+Despite using the protective measures outlined above, travelers may still develop malaria up to a year after returning from a malarious area.
 You should see a doctor immediately if you develop a fever anytime during the year following your return and tell the physician of your travel."